-Fritjof Capra.
+&lt;sup>17 riigi Capra.
 Turning Point.
 New York, Simon and Schusier, 1982.
 Magoroh Maruyama.
 Mindscapes, social patterns and future development of scientific theory types.
 Cybernetica, 23, 1980, 1, pp 5-25 (see also earlier papers in the same journal).
 Judge.
 Anti-developmental biases in thesaurus design.

-19 E I Samurin.
+&lt;sup>19 E I Samurin.
 Geschichte der bibliothekarisch-bibliographischen Klassifikation.
 München, Verlag Dokumentation (now Saur Verlag), 1977.
 Bohm, op cit.

-series of qualities organized into corresponding "groups" at a succession of "levels".
+of "levels".
 The richest conceptual scheme of this kind appears to be the periodic table of (chemical) elements.
-The possibility of generalizing this periodic system seems first to have been explored by Edward Haskell.2 Inherent in such a scheme are many interdependency relationships.
-Furthermore, in comparing J W van Spronsen's history of the development of the periodic classification system22 with that of Samurin's history of the development of the classification of knowledge in general.23 it is possible to conclude that a scheme such as that of Dahlberg corresponds in structure to the penultimate development phase prior to the emergence of the fully fledged periodic system.
+The possibility of generalizing this periodic system seems first to have been explored by Edward Haskell.
+Inherent in such a scheme are many interdependency relationships.
+Furthermore, in comparing J W van Spronsen's history of the development of the periodic classification system with that of Samurin's history of the development of the classification of knowledge in general, it is possible to conclude that a scheme such as that of Dahlberg corresponds in structure to the penultimate development phase prior to the emergence of the fully fledged periodic system.
 Many conventional classification schemes correspond however to much earlier phases in this development with only rudimentary relationships between major classes.
-In considering the possibility of such a fully-fledged periodic system, it is useful to bear in mind the following remark by A J Inde in the foreword to van Spronsen's survey:
+In considering the possibility of such a fully-fledged periodic system, it is useful to bear in mind the following remark by A J Ihde in the foreword to van Spronsen's survey: